Shiv123ani/Data_Analysis_Project/README.md

    ![image](https://github.com/user-attachments/assets/786a2ff3-2a81-4dfb-8f26-6bc155b8f4d1)

+  Insights
+  Mac platform has the highest avaerage playback with 3:57 mins.

-7. Are there specific hours or days where platform usage peaks?
+11. Are there specific hours or days where platform usage peaks?

           select hour(ts) as hours,count(*) as total_usage from spotify_history group by
           hour(ts) order by total_usage desc;

    ![image](https://github.com/user-attachments/assets/80763d9b-391e-4c28-a759-57335f808b5f)

+ Insights
+ At 0hrs the peak usage 10862

-8. What are most popular hours for straming across diffrent platforms?
+12. What are most popular hours for streaming across diffrent platforms?

    Solution 1: